pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

 ## User state

-Requires Presence add-on enabled.
-Clients can set dynamic custom state (score, game state, location) per channel while subscribed.
-State isn’t persisted and is lost when disconnected.
-See Presence State.
+Clients can set a dynamic custom state (for example, score, game state, location) on one or more channels while subscribed.
+State is not persisted and is lost on disconnect.
+See Presence State for details.

 ### Method(s)